KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 ```

-Now run pipeline.sh and see if it generates the the FastQC reports in the "fastqc_trimmed_reads" directory.
-Please note that everytime you run pipeline.sh the script will run all its commands and this can be quite timeconsuming and risky in case it overwrites somethin important.
-For the aim of this practical excercise this is not important but please keep this in mind when you will make another automated pipeline in the future.
+Now run pipeline.sh and see if it generates the FastQC reports in the "fastqc_trimmed_reads" directory.
+Please note that every time you run pipeline.sh the script will run all its commands and this can be quite time-consuming and risky in case it overwrites something important.
+For the aim of this practical exercise this is not important but please keep this in mind when you will make another automated pipeline in the future.

 ```
 $ bash pipeline.sh ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R1.fastq.gz \ 				~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R2.fastq.gz